 This course is a practical study of the biblical principles and practices that develop Christian character and service, with emphasis on the primacy of the Scriptures and the building of a devotional life, as well as challenges in the Spiritual Life.
 The goal is a personal devotional method which can be used throughout your life.
-Prerequisites: RS-210 and TH-310Since this is a foundational course, this should be taken by the student preferably within their first academic year in the school.

-Since this is a foundational course, this should be taken by the student preferably within their first academic year in the school The other options would be for the student to either take this before enrolling in any Systematic Theology and Bible course or take this simultaneously with any Systematic Theology and Bible course.
+Since this is a foundational course, this should be taken by the student preferably within their first academic year in the school.
+The other options would be for the student to either take this before enrolling in any Systematic Theology and Bible course or take this simultaneously with any Systematic Theology and Bible course.